nicolasjhampton/python_tutorial_game_project/blog/step7.md

 >>>
 ```

-Sweet, we've got a responce!
+Sweet, we've got a response!
 Now what the heck is in there?

 ```
 >>> dir(response)